RichardLitt/octobuild/index.md

 <img src="./octo.png" height="200px" />

-## The Octobuild list
+## Octobuild

-* [Octobuild](https://github.com/RichardLitt/octobuild) by [RichardLitt](https://github.com/RichardLitt). *This is a month long project board where you post what you're working on, and can see what other cool people are working on.
-That's it.*
+Is a project board where you, as a developer, can post what you're working on this October, and can see what other cool people are working on.
+Think of it like a month-long hackathon, online, with no judges, no prizes, no pressure, and no competition.
+It's just letting other developers know what you're working on so you can see, share, collaborate, hold each other accountable, and be inspired.

+After all, we like sharing what we're tinkering with, right?

+## The list

+* [Octobuild](https://github.com/RichardLitt/octobuild) by [RichardLitt](https://github.com/RichardLitt). *I am building this thing.*
 * The Wabi-Sabi of Programming by [@simonv3](http://twitter.com/simonv3). *I'm looking into Wabi-Sabi, and what principles we can take away from it and apply to our programming.*

 ## You Can Add To It